filecoin-project/filsnap/packages/adapter/README.md

 > Adapter for [Filsnap](../snap/)

-Exposes a simple API to interact the snap from a dapp and also Fil Forwarder contract metadata.
+Exposes a simple API to interact with the snap from a dapp and also Fil Forwarder contract metadata.

 ## Installation